Rant blog

 Well, today I tried to park in order to go get a coffee.
 My first actual sitdown coffee in a coffee shop in quite a while.
 This was not that simple it turned out.
 In order to park I had to install another damn APP!
 Yes, the local authorities have decided that paying using a couple of coins, getting a printed ticket, sticking it on my dashboard - all taking a couple of minutes at most - is FAR TOO EASY!

-They used to use RingGo but have ditched that in favour of PayandGo.
-Because everything changes all the time.
-When I tried logging in to my local council account recently I was told I have to make a new account because they had changed which company was doing it - which is ridiculous.
-This is the same account one uses to obtain parking permits including visitors permits etc.
+When I tried logging in to my local council account recently I was told I have to make a new account because they had changed the company they had outsourced to.
+This is ridiculous.
+This is for the same council account one uses to obtain parking permits including visitors permits etc.

 (cr)app-ification - crappification , the process of turning something , such as parking , into the need for an app when it didn't need it; in turn making the process overly complicated and deteriorating the overall experience.
 In the process of crappification , parking is now not only not private but allows the authorities to charge more to park certain cars.